 From debating in teams, you learn teamwork and collaboration.
 Also, arguing requires the ability to research information and organize information.
 These are all skills that come in handy in future professional and academic roles.

 Most high schools have a debate team, so getting started is easy.
-With quality training, you'll grasp the basics and start competing in tournaments.
+With quality training, you’ll grasp the basics and start competing in tournaments.
+One way to ensure your success at it is by enrolling in a debate program during the school break.

 In recent years, public focus on STEM education in schools has increased.
 However, high schools still lack funds to equip labs or purchase required learning resources.